CHENNA-REDDY12/docker-rabbitmq/README.md

 ## Usage

-We've hosted this image over on the [docker hub](https://github.com/CHENNA-REDDY12/docker-rabbitmq.git).
+We have hosted this image over on the [docker hub](https://github.com/CHENNA-REDDY12/docker-rabbitmq.git).